Do Kayak Paddles Float? 2026 Guide to Paddle Buoyancy

 Paddle Leashes: Your Best Insurance

 Let's talk about the elephant in the room – or rather, the leash in the kayak.
 After losing a paddle to Lake Michigan's waves (expensive lesson learned), I'm now team paddle leash all the way.
+No matter how well your paddle floats, a leash keeps it attached to your boat.

 Types of Paddle Leashes

-I've tried them all:
+I've tried them all over the years:

 My current favorite is a simple 4-foot straight leash that clips to my kayak's deck rigging.
 Long enough to paddle freely, short enough to keep the paddle close if dropped.